 A basic webserver

-Docker containers are small OS images in themselves which one can deploy and run without worrying about dependencies or interoperability.
+Docker containers are small OS images in themselves that one can deploy and run without worrying about dependencies or interoperability.
 All the dependencies are packed in the same container file.
 And the docker runtime takes care of the interoperability.
 You are not tied to using a single language or framework.
 You can write code in Python, Go, Java, Node.js, or any of your favorite languages and pack it in a container.

 Consider a simple example of a Go-based webserver